-Service EAR 6 - Implement the Contaminated Land Inspection Strategy.
-Take a strategic approach to Objective: inspecting the borough for potentially contaminated land under the provisions contained in Part IIA of the Environmental Protection Act 1990, and to describe and publish this in a written strategy.
+Objective: EAR 5 - Implement the Contaminated Land Inspection Strategy.
+Take a strategic approach to inspecting the borough for potentially contaminated land under the provisions contained in Part IIA of the Environmental Protection Act 1990, and to describe and publish this in a written strategy.

-Key Milestones Responsible Officer Continue to identify and classify potentially contaminated sites from available data.
+Key Milestones 2009 - 10 Continue to identify and classify potentially contaminated sites from available data.
 Mar 2009.
-(AOF5) Principal Contaminated Land Officer 2009 - 10 • Continue comparing the potentially contaminative land uses to information on pathways and receptors and categorise into risk categories A B and C. (Ordered and rational manner to identify and prioritise sites.
+(AOF5) Principal Contaminated Land Officer Continue comparing the potentially contaminative land uses to information on pathways and receptors and categorise into risk categories A B and C. (Ordered and rational manner to identify and prioritise sites.
 Categories are a broad risk assessment with A as the highest category and 1400 potential sites).
 Mar 2009.
-(AOF5) Principal Contaminated Land Officer • Complete the identification of the Group A, B and C sites.
+(AOF5) Principal Contaminated Land Officer Complete the identification of the Group A, B and C sites.
 Mar 2009.
 (AOF5) Principal Contaminated Land Officer Commence detailed inspections of high risk sites (group A) Mar 2009.
 (AOF5) Principal Contaminated Land Officer 2010 - 11 Continue detailed inspection of sites commencing with risk group A. Mar 2010.
-(AOF5) Principal Contaminated Land Officer

-2011 -12 inspections are of presented by each tailed inspection of 25 complete it will be nec ch site and either impl ).
+(AOF5) Principal Contaminated Land Officer 2011 -12 Complete the detailed inspection of 25% of the Group A sites.
+(Once inspections are complete it will be necessary to decide on levels of risk presented by each site and either implement remediation or prioritise down to a lower category).
 Mar 2011.
-(AOF5) essary to decide or n levels of risk Principal Contaminated Land Officer Contaminated Land Inspection Strategy originally produced in ast reviewed in 2006.
+(AOF5) Principal Contaminated Land Officer Review the Contaminated Land Inspection Strategy originally produced in 2001, and last reviewed in 2006.
 Sep 2010.
-(AOF5) Principal Contaminated Land Officer Risk Assessment Initial Medium Linked EAR LI15 & 16 nisk Assessillell Residual Low Indicators
+(AOF5) Principal Contaminated Land Officer Risk Assessment Initial Residual Medium Low Linked Indicators EAR LI15 & 16

-Corporate Priority: A Healthy Halton Key Area (s) Of Focus: AOF 1 Improving the future health prospects of Halton residents, particularly children, through the encouragement of an improved dietary intake and the availability of nutritionally balanced meals within schools and other Council establishments

-EAR 7 - To support initiatives to address obesity within Halton by introducing the Halton Early Years Food Objective: Award(HEYFA) to all Pre-school settings in the Borough and to develop a Healthy Eating award to be initially introduced in Business canteens in the Borough
+Corporate Priority: A Healthy Halton Key Area (s) Of Focus: AOF 1 Improving the future health prospects of Halton residents, particularly children, through the encouragement of an improved dietary intake and the availability of nutritionally balanced meals within schools and other Council establishments Service Objective: EAR 6 - To support initiatives to address obesity within Halton by introducing the Halton Early Years Food Award (HEYFA) to all Pre-school settings in the Borough and to develop a Healthy Eating award (HEAFB) to be initially introduced in Business canteens in the Borough

-Key Milestones Responsible Officer 2009 - 10 Establish the HEYFA in 70% of Pre-school settings in Halton Stephen Burrows (Principal Environmental Health Officer) Initiate discussions with PCT and nutritionist for Healthy Eating Award for Businesses (HEAFB) Stephen Burrows (Principal Environmental Health Officer) 2010 - 11 Establish HEYFA in 80% of all Pre-school settings in Halton.
-Stephen Burrows (Principal Pilot HEAFB Environmental Health Officer) 2011 -12 Establish HEYFA in 90% of all Pre-school settings in Halton.
-Stephen Burrows
+Key Milestones Responsible Officer 2000 40 Establish the F Stephen Burrows (Principal Environmental Health Officer) 2009 - 10 Initiate discuss Businesses (H vard for Stephen Burrows (Principal Environmental Health Officer) 2010 - 11 Establish HEYPilot HEAFB Establish HEYFA in 80% of all Pre-school settings in Halton.
+Stephen Burrows (Principal 2011 -12 Establish HEYFA in 90% of all Pre-school settings in Halton.
+Stephen Burrows (Principal Risk Assessment Initial Residual Low Low Linked Indicators NI 55 NI 120 ,

-Launch HEAF В (Principal Environmental Health Officer)

-Risk Initial Low Linked Indicators NI 55

-Assessment Residual Low NI 120